jmaguino/Web_browser_tool/README.md

 # Milestones
 Import the needed packages.
 Set them to close after a period of time (Still working on it).
+Currently working on translating program procedures into Spanish.

 # Requirements
 Python,